 How Yolanda Saldívar Became Selena’s Biggest Fan — And Killer

 Today, Yolanda Saldívar is mostly known as the woman who killed Selena.
-But before she became Selena’s killer, Saldívar had been a key figure in the artist’s inner circle.
+But before she became Selena’s murderer, Saldívar had been a key figure in the artist’s inner circle.

 When Selena met Saldívar, she was a registered nurse from San Antonio and the founder of the Selena Fan Club in Texas.
 Born in 1960, Saldívar was about 11 years older than Selena.
 But before long, Saldívar was known as Selena’s “number one fan” who “rearranged her life” in order to be close to the singer — even if it meant quitting her former job.